 In using Your Wills you acknowledge that you are not receiving legal, financial or tax advice from Your Wills.

 Your Wills is not responsible for ensuring the accuracy of the information you set out in the template and forms provided.
 It is your responsibility to ensure that you insert accurate information, such as correct names and relationships.

 After you have completed your Will, the Will that you have created will be emailed to you.
 It is your responsibility to sign and have your signature witnessed properly on each page.

 Your Wills generates valid legal Wills for use in all Australian States and Territories.
 Our Will templates are suitable for the majority of individuals with simple and straightforward circumstances.
 However, if you have a complex situation, we strongly encourage you to seek professional legal advice.
 We can recommend solicitors if you so require.

 By purchasing our Wills, you acknowledge and accept Your Wills Terms and Conditions.
 If you feel you had made an error in purchasing Your Wills products and services, or after purchasing you receive third party legal opinion that it does not suit your requirements, we will fully refund your purchase cost if you notify us within 30 days of purchase.
 Please contact us if you have any payment disputes or any other questions regarding your payment, account status or product queries.
-Please be advised that Your Wills reserves the right to amend the pricing of any of its products including any Terms and Conditions by providing 30 days notice on its website in respect of the changes.
+Please be advised that Your Wills reserves the right to amend the pricing of any of its products including any Terms and Conditions by providing 30 days’ notice on its website in respect of the changes.
 The price of doing a Will online with Your Wills will increase by $30 for a Standard Will and $40 for a Premium online Will on the 16 January 2020.